gene-git/blog/git-keys/README.rst

 to be any person/email.
 The assumption was that whoever downloaded the key would find a different way to verify the key.
 Clearly, pgp keyservers do not present a robust methodology.

-WKD has the benefit that that the key is available from the same domain as the email ID of the key and it is therefore reasonable to hold a higher degree of initial trust in the website which is the same domain as the key owner's email.
+WKD has the benefit that the key is available from the same domain as the email ID of the key and it is therefore reasonable to hold a higher degree of initial trust in the website which is the same domain as the key owner's email.